Blue-Net-Reflections-LLC/voter-ai-chat/design/voter-profile-requirements.md

 - **Dynamic Data Sourcing:**
   - All autocomplete/select options are dynamically loaded from the live Georgia voter registration database via API endpoints **prefixed with `/ga`** (e.g., `/ga/api/voter-address/fields`).
-  - Each endpoint returns distinct values for a given field, filtered by the current selections in the other fields, and limited to 50 results.
+  - Each endpoint returns distinct values for a given field, filtered by the current selections in the *other fields within the same filter instance*, and limited to 50 results.
-  - City options are always filtered by the other address fields and are never freeform.
+  - City options are always filtered by the other address fields *within the same instance* and are never freeform.

-- **Smart Interdependent Filtering:**
+- **Smart Interdependent Filtering (Per Instance):**
-  - Selecting a value in any field (e.g., street name) narrows the autocomplete/select options for all other fields.
+  - Selecting a value in any field (e.g., street name) *within a specific filter instance* narrows the autocomplete/select options for all other fields *within that same instance*.
-  - If a field has only one possible value, it is auto-selected (auto-populated in the UI).
+  - If a field has only one possible value *within an instance*, it can be auto-selected (TBD based on UX testing).
-  - If city is reduced to a single value, it is highlighted.
+  - If city is reduced to a single value *within an instance*, it is highlighted.
   - User must select from the list of values in all autocomplete fields (no freeform input).
   - All autocomplete lists are capped at 50 items for performance and usability.

 - **API/Backend Requirements:**
   - Endpoints must be **/ga-prefixed** to support state-specific logic and data models.
-  - Each endpoint accepts the current filter state and returns the possible values for the requested field, filtered and limited as above.
+  - Each endpoint accepts the current filter state *for the specific instance being edited* and returns the possible values for the requested field, filtered and limited as above.
-  - Example endpoint: `/ga/api/voter-address/fields?field=street_name&city=Atlanta&zipcode=30303` returns up to 50 street names in Atlanta, 30303.
+  - Example endpoint: `/ga/api/voter-address/fields?field=street_name&city=Atlanta&zipcode=30303` returns up to 50 street names matching the provided city and zipcode *for that specific filter instance*.

 - **Frontend/UI Requirements:**
+  - The filter UI displays a list of address filter instances.
+  - Each instance has its own set of autocomplete/select fields.
-  - Each field is an autocomplete/select, with options updated as the user types/selects in any field.
+  - Options within an instance are updated as the user types/selects in any field *of that instance*.
-  - If a field is auto-populated, the UI should update immediately and move focus to the next logical field.
-  - City is always a select, and if only one value remains, it is visually highlighted.
+  - City is always a select; if only one value remains *within an instance*, it is visually highlighted.
-  - All fields are required to be selected from the list (no freeform input allowed).
+  - All fields require selection from the list (no freeform input allowed).
+  - Each filter instance can be removed individually.
+  - A "Clear All Address Filters" button is available.

 - **Rationale:**
-  - This approach ensures accurate, user-friendly, and efficient filtering of voters by address, and supports the complexity of Georgia's address data model.
+  - This approach allows users to specify multiple, precise address criteria additively, ensuring accurate, user-friendly, and efficient filtering of voters by address.

 ### Map Visualization Page